-In the future, more hardware support will be added to the KIMplement to make it as comprehensive an emulator of the KIM-1 as possible within the constraints of the host system.
+In the future, even more hardware support will be added to the KIMplement to make it as comprehensive an emulator of the KIM-1 as possible within the constraints of the host system.

 Only a stock Commodore 64 or compatible emulator is required.
 Simply LOAD and RUN the program to start.
 After the title screen, the emulated KIM will auto-reset, the LEDs will appear, and the time machine will transport you to the year 1975!